bennieboj/BlishHud-Mounts/README.md

 Adds mounts, mastery skills and novelty icons in the form of contextual and user-defined radials, icon rows and corner icons.

-Custom icons, out of combat queueing, targettable actions and automatically loading after map change (mounts only).
+Custom icons, out of combat queueing, ground target actions and automatically loading after map change (mounts only).

 [Settings](#settings) need to be configured before using the module!